CoMakery/solana-security-token/README.md

 Note that there are no transfers initially authorized between groups.
 By default no transfers are allowed between groups - all transfer groups are restricted.

+## Lockup Periods

+Lockup periods are enforced via:

+- `initializeTrnasferRule(fromGroup, toGroup, unixTimestamp)` or `setAllowTransferRule(fromGroup, toGroup, unixTimestamp)` allows transfers from one Transfer Group to another after the unixTimestamp.
+If the unixTimestamp is 0, then no transfer is allowed.

 ## Maximum Number of Holders Allowed

 By default Transfer Groups cannot receive token transfers.
 To receive tokens the issuer gathers AML/KYC information and then calls `initializeSecurityAssociatedAccount()`.